“A Revolution in Education”

 The Economist editor-in-chief Zanny Minton Beddoes 12.9.20

 We have to make room for “revolutionary” math.
-Business has become dependent on data science and statistics, financial reasoning and coding, and certainly STEM problem-solving.
+Business has become dependent on data science and statistics, financial reasoning, coding, and certainly STEM problem-solving.
 To prepare our students for the world they will inherit, we have to also ensure that they are spreadsheet fluent, think functionally to build models, and represent concepts and data visually because images now dominate communication and collaboration.
-To make space in the math curriculum for these critical topics, it is not enough to take out a concept here or remove a chapter or two there.
+To make space in the math curriculum for these critical topics, it is not enough to take out a concept here or remove a chapter there.
 We need to be much more ambitious.

 Technology makes Algebra I computation obsolete.
 “Ask Google” is now the answer to Algebra I exercises.
 With topics ranging from solving linear equations to the quadratic formula, Algebra I (The Algebra of Equations) is saturated with paper algorithms practice, now totally unnecessary because students can type “solve 3x-5=7” into the search box.
 Solve, factor, graph most any equation is now built-into your phone.
 Try it!